 Whether a cocktail party is right for your brand or a yoga class is more appropriate, dare to be different.
 Find new ways to engage new customers and long-time customers without the pressure to purchase.

 What do you think of this strategy?
+Or have you had a successful go at an in-store promotion or event at your store?
 Let us know!